dansmyers/IntroToCS/Projects/2-Vignettes/2-Love_Letters.md

 Write a program that can produce randomized love letters with the following format:

-- An opening, chosen randomly.
+- An opening, generated randomly.
-- At least three sentences.
+- A paragraph of least three sentences.
 Decide on the general format of each sentence, then choose random adjectives, nouns, and other words to fill in the structure.
-- A closing, again chosen randomly.
+- A closing, again generated randomly.

 ## AI Use